jmoran17/4310-Projects/Project1/README.md

 Running the Program
 -------------------
-1. Navigate to the build directory: cd build
+1. Navigate to the root directory: cd ..

-2. Run the executable:
-   On Windows:
-       Project1.exe
-   On Linux/macOS:
-       ./Project1
+2. If you already have the program build or after building run the executable in terminal:
+   .\build\Debug\Project1.exe

 Function
 --------